-A PhD student at the University of Kansas carried out an independent evaluation of all aspects of the project “Balanced Diet for Maya Children” (2017–2019).
-Our holistic approach has thereby been confirmed: The three project components nutritional advice, improvement of cultivation practices and promotion of hygiene measures (described in more detail below) had a positive impact on the nutrition and health situation of 125 Maya families in the three village communities Pajomel, Chuitzanchaj and Laguna Seca.
+A PhD student at the University of Kansas conducted an independent evaluation of all aspects of the Balanced Diet for Maya Children project (2017–2019).
+The assessment confirmed our holistic approach: the three components of the project – nutritional advice, improvement of cultivation practices and promotion of hygiene measures (described in greater detail below) – had a positive impact on the nutrition and health situation of 125 Maya families in the three village communities of Pajomel, Chuitzanchaj and Laguna Seca.

 Vocational Training Master Study in Colombia

 For her master’s thesis at the HSG St. Gallen, student Tonja Iten conducted an economic analysis.
 On site, she researched not only the usefulness of the “Work for Internally Displaced Women” project in Bogotá for project participants and employers, but also the cost and efficiency of the project.
 Relevant influencing factors were included in the evaluation.
 Iten interviewed and compared 25 out of 140 beneficiary women as well as 25 women from a control group.